javaltokari/my-first-project/README.md

 ## Summary

-The idea of the project is to improve root cause analysis of machine or asset related disturbances in a steel plant by utilizing natural language processing for maintenance records.
+The idea of the project is to improve root cause analysis of machine or asset related disturbances by utilizing natural language processing for maintenance records.

 ## Background